 - Falls, slips and trips – often over obstructions, loose wiring, spillages or poorly fitted floor coverings

-- Back injuries sustained through heavy lifting and manual duties (the HSE reports that in 2016/2017 there were 0.5 million work-related musculoskeletal disorders reported)
+- Back injuries sustained through heavy lifting and manual duties (the HSE reports that in 2021/2022, there were approximately 0.5 million work-related musculoskeletal disorders reported)